-Philadelphia native Genevieve Tabby first picked up the cello after being inspired by her twin sister’s violin lessons at the age of eight.
-Since then, she continues to perform alongside her sister professionally.
-She was a repeat performer on NPR’s From the Top series and television show at Carnegie Hall, and a repeat semifinalist in the Fischoff International Chamber Music Competition.
+Philadelphia native Genevieve Tabby, first picked up the cello after being inspired by her twin sister’s violin lessons at the age of eight and to this day, continues to perform alongside her professionally.

 ATLYS is a four-woman, classically trained, unique crossover string quartet.